 It has been a repeated mantra, “bend the curve” or “flatten the curve”.
 We share a concern for our fellow man also.
 However, the goal has not been to prevent all infections at any cost.
-Defining what is an acceptable infection rate would be helpful.
-Each state will have to do that for themselves.
+Defining an acceptable infection rate would be helpful.
+Each state will have to do that for itself.

 We feel that outdoor events provide some terrific opportunities for “opening up” as the summer season approaches.
 With some precautions that we will suggest, we think this could be done very safely.
 We hope to begin the conversations that others can build on to allow such events this summer.

 Most people sitting on bleachers at events come in family groups of various sizes.

 Family groups sit together.
 Other families, or groups of friends, should sit with at least one row and preferably two rows of space between groups vertically.
 Keeping 6’ between groups horizontally.

 - Maybe diamond shapes could be blocked off on bleachers to force space.